The Coffee Shop (New York City): Site and operating history

-The Coffee Shop was a restaurant and bar located next to Union Square, New York City.
 Before The Coffee Shop opened, the building was home to a coffee shop and cafe called Chase.
 The owners of Chase had placed a large neon sign outside the building reading "Coffee Shop" and the new tenant took its name from the sign and left it attached to the building.
-The restaurant was known for being popular with celebrities and members of New York's fashion scene.
+The tenant of the space occupied by the restaurant directly before it opened was a diner, Nick’s Coffee Shop.
+The Coffee Shop opened in 1990.
+Russell Simmons hosted his 1992 birthday at the restaurant.
+In 1993, the Coffee Shop changed part of its space into a venue for private parties.